docker-blueprint/core/README.md

 on any machine, building `Dockerfile` and `docker-compose.yml` files with a simple command:

 ```
-docker-blueprint new php --env laravel --with mysql redis
+docker-blueprint new php --env laravel --with mysql redis horizon
 ```

 ## Interact